Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

 Consider your options before making a decision

 Taking out a business loan is a major financial decision and not one that should be taken lightly.
-As 2020 has handily demonstrated, significant economic disruptions can have a profound effect on everything from revenue forecasting to the financial feasibility of a business itself.
+As 2020 handily demonstrated, significant economic disruptions can have a profound effect on everything from revenue forecasting to the financial feasibility of a business itself.

 Only you can decide whether taking out a business loan is right for your business.
 Before making any decisions, be sure to double-check that you’ve covered as many of your bases as possible:

-- Even if not required as part of a business loan application, consider making a formal business plan (if applicable) to identify any important points you may have overlooked, such as realistic revenue projections
+- Even if not required as part of a business loan application, consider making a formal business plan (if applicable) to identify any important points you may have overlooked, such as realistic revenue projections.

-- Be realistic about how much your business can afford in terms of repayments, and identify any external factors that could jeopardize this when considering repayment terms
+- Be realistic about how much your business can afford in terms of repayments, and identify any external factors that could jeopardize this when considering repayment terms.

 - Consider discussing your plans with a financial adviser in your community to learn more about types of business financing